melt-umn/ableC-tensors/learn_ableC_tensors/useful_tensor_functions.md

 </dl>

 ## Tensor combination functions
 Unique syntax for all the functions in this section (except ten_combine and ten_combine_cilk, the first ones below) can be found [here](https://github.umn.edu/melt/ableC-tensors/blob/master/learn_ableC_tensors/special_tensor_syntax.md#overloaded-functions).

+Note that all of the functions below have a function call that includes \_cilk at the end.
+These are identical functions that use cilk to perform parallel programming.
+We do not know which of the versions is more efficient with time and memory yet, thus they are both still included.
+However, all of the overloaded functions (linked above) use the version that does not use cilk.

 <dl>
 <b>Tensor ten_combine(float (*fun)(float, float),Tensor ten_one, Tensor ten_two)</b>